Ph.D. Biological Sciences

 BIOL 8070 Readings in Biology - Ecology section

 I am a Professor in the Department of Biological Sciences and the Graduate Program Coordinator for Biological Sciences.
-I am also a Councilor for the Association for Tropical Biology and Conservation and am on the Editorial Board for the journal Biotropica.
+I am on the Editorial Board for the journal Biotropica and just finished a three-year term as a Councilor for the Association for Tropical Biology and Conservation.

 I study plant population and community ecologist, and my research interests include studying exotic, invasive plants in their native and introduced ranges; liana species diversity and distributions; rare plant dynamics; tropical forest succession; and forest dynamics.